(See also Overview of Arrhythmias.)

 An individual patient's risk of bleeding may be estimated with any of a number of prognostic tools of which the most commonly used is HAS-BLED (see table HAS-BLED Tool for Predicting Risk of Bleeding in Patients With Atrial Fibrillation).
 The HAS-BLED score serves best in identifying conditions that, if modified, reduce bleeding risk rather than in identifying patients with a higher risk of bleeding who should not receive anticoagulation.

 HAS-BLED Tool for Predicting Risk of Bleeding in Patients With Atrial Fibrillation

 Atrial fibrillation is an irregularly irregular atrial rhythm that may be episodic or continuous; paroxysms of tachycardia may occur.

 QRS complexes are typically narrow; a wide complex may occur with intraventricular conduction defects or Wolff-Parkinson-White syndrome.

 Patients should have electrocardiography, echocardiography, and thyroid function testing.

 Heart rate is controlled typically to < 100 beats/minute at rest; first-line drugs include beta-blockers and nondihydropyridine calcium channel blockers (eg, verapamil, diltiazem).

 Restoration of sinus rhythm is not as important as rate control and does not eliminate the need for anticoagulation but may help patients with continuing symptoms or hemodynamic compromise (eg, heart failure); synchronized cardioversion or drugs can be used.

 Anticoagulation is usually necessary before cardioversion.

-Long-term oral anticoagulation to prevent stroke is required for patients with risk factors for thromboembolism; aspirin is used for those with no risk factors.
+Long-term oral anticoagulation to prevent stroke is required for patients with risk factors for thromboembolism.